moriahsimpson/moriahsimpson.github.io/README.md

 - Paste the URL somewhere, and replace the number with your Client ID
 - Paste this new URL into your browser, and add the bot to whichever server you want

+## Pick a language
+For this tutorial I chose JavaScript, because that's where I have the most experience.
+After you pick a language to code your bot in, download the appropriate compiler/editor.
+I recommend [this one](https://nodejs.org/en/) for fellow JavaScript users.